km1610/Breast_Cancer_Prediction/README.md

 ## Dataset

-The [Breast Cancer Wisconsin (Diagnostic) Data Set](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data) contains features computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
+The [Breast Cancer Wisconsin (Diagnostic) Data Set](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data) contains features of the breast of the Patient and their corresponding diagnosis.
 The dataset includes a total of 569 instances, each described by 30 numeric attributes.
 The target variable indicates whether the tumor is malignant (M) or benign (B).

 ## Libraries Required